goblinfactory/konsole/backlog.md

 # Roadmap

+## BUSY NOW vers 3.5

+- fix issue #28 : fix crash after resize

+## BUSY NEXT 3.6

+- add Konsole Layouts to main Konsole so that it's baked in

+## BUSY NEXT 3.7

+## BUSY NEXT 3.8

+- investigate if I can make some means of redrawing the screen onResize like winforms.

-These are just ideas.
+Below items are just ideas.
 The true roadmap is driven by solving problems I encouter as I use Konsole to help me write my own console test, benchmarking, study and micro services projects.

 ## October 2019